Waterpot Olla FAQs & Installation

 The type and composition of the soil used in conjunction with terracotta ollas can significantly influence their effectiveness.
 The soil's ability to retain moisture and distribute it evenly is crucial for optimal plant growth.
 Well-draining soil is preferred, as it prevents waterlogging and ensures the roots have access to both moisture and oxygen.
 Additionally, mixing organic matter such as compost can improve the soil's water-holding capacity.

-Always try to plant in concentric circles around your Waterpot Olla.
+Always try to plant in concentric circles around your Waterpot Olla with plants with longer travelling roots such as Tomatoes a little further away and short

 Q: How Many Waterpot Ollas do I need and what size?